jkasa777/english-to-german-package/README.md

 -No cuts in the video<br />

 ## Limitations
--Audio stretching distorts the tone<br />
+-Audio stretching slightly distorts the tone<br />
 -Lip-sync library produces square artifacts around the lips<br />
 -Lip-sync only works on Google Colab<br />